4amstars/4amstars/README.md

 ![zz2](https://github.com/user-attachments/assets/e54f4c9f-843b-4ae3-85b3-515c673b739e)

 Rust is god.
 It is objectively superior.
+Profoundly so.

 Zig seems to be in hype stage- lots of interest.
 It has low overhead, and actually has some decent mem safe features for example --